djhaskin987/onecli/doc/rfc.rst

 application behavior.
 If a command line utility is "CPC compliant", it means that it complies with this standard.

-CPC compliant commands accept *options* from a number of different sources.
+CPC compliant programs accept *options* from a number of different sources.
-These commands are referred to herein as "programs".
 These options are then aggregated into one single data structure, referred to as the "option data structure".
 The user also specifies a list of commands, each of which maps to a single procedure.
-This "procedure" is a method or funtion of some kind.
+This "procedure" can be thought of as a method or funtion of some kind.
 The program decides which procedure to call based on the given commands and calls the procedure, giving it the option data structure as an argument.
-The schema of this option datastructure MUST be the same for all commands, though all options that are in the structure's schema need not be used by allprocedures.
+The schema of this option datastructure MUST be the same for all procedures (all possible commands), though all options that are in the structure's schema need not be used by all procedures, nor need all the options in the structure have meaningful data (they could be set to "null" or some other value denoting an absence of any value).
 The procedure then returns to the program a data structure.
 This is the "return data structure".
 This return data structure MUST be serializable to valid JSON.
 Then the program serializes the structure to valid JSON and prints it to standard output.
-The program MAY print arbitrary data to standard error during execution, but it MUST only print the JSON return to standard output.
+The program MAY print arbitrary data to standard error during execution, but it MUST print the JSON return data structure to standard output and ONLY that structure.
 Then the program exits.
-The program MUST print a valid JSON document to standard output;
-it MUST NOT remain silent.
+The program MUST print a valid JSON document to standard output every time it is called; it MUST NOT remain silent.

 Program Return and Exit Codes
 -----------------------------